Read Full Analysis

 Real change comes from:

-This process is not magical.
-It is not spiritual.
-It is cognitive and behavioral.
-It requires you to examine what you believe, how you behave, and whether those two things align.
-That examination is where change happens—not in a drowsy state of visualization.
+This is cognitive and behavioral work.
+It requires examining what you believe, how you behave, and whether those two things align.
+That examination is where change actually happens.

 Examine Your Relationship with SATS